 These fascinating sites share important and often overlooked stories about people who shaped U.S. history and culture.

-National parks preserve the legacies of visionaries such as Martin Luther King Jr., Harriet Tubman, Frederick Douglass and Booker T. Washington, as well as landmark sites in the struggle for equality, including the Brown v.
-Board of Education and Little Rock Central High School National Historic Sites and dozens of Civil War battlefields where soldiers fought and died to end slavery and preserve the union.
+National parks preserve the legacies of visionaries such as Martin Luther King Jr., Harriet Tubman, Frederick Douglass and Booker T. Washington.
+They also protect landmark sites in the struggle for equality, including those included in the Emmett and Mamie Till-Mobley National Monument, Brown v.
+Board of Education and Little Rock Central High School national historic sites, and dozens of Civil War battlefields where soldiers fought and died to end slavery and preserve the union.

-Yet many other lesser-known parks share compelling and unexpected stories.
-Here are nine fascinating but less obvious places to learn about Black history.
+Yet many other lesser-known parks share compelling and unexpected stories related to Black history.
+Here are 11 fascinating but less obvious places to explore this aspect of our country’s past.

 1. Paterson Great Falls National Historical Park, New Jersey